enonic/react4xp-build-components/README.md

 #### Using the entries

 **React4xp Entries** are a common word for the components below the folders `SRC_SITE` and `SRC_R4X_ENTRIES`.
 They are runtime-callable part of a component: JS files that are a React "app" of their own, a top-level React component.
-Ideally, they are just minimal wrappers that import link the renderable  These are what will be fed into the React renderer, available to and runnable by the browser and importing other components.
-JSX files will be interpreted as React entries if the source files are found under the common XP structire (`src/main/resources/site`) or under a designated directory in React4xp itself (`src/main/react4xp/_components`).
+These are what will be fed into the [React4xp runtime](FIXME: GET LINK) renderer.

+Since the dependency chunks are more optimized for re-use, the ideal use of entries are simply as triggers/containers, minimal wrappers that just import  the actual components from the library chunks.

-Entry components have a name in runtime, or rather an **entry path** (called `jsxPath` in code).
+Each entry component has a name in runtime, or rather an **entry path** (called `jsxPath` in code).
 This name is defined by the file path of the JSX file, relative to the source folders (`<rootDir>/src/main/resources/site` or `<rootDir>/src/main/react4xp/_components`, or rather: wherever `SRC_SITE` and `SRC_R4X_ENTRIES` are pointing).
 It's also the path to the compiled files under `<rootDir>/build/resources/main/react4xp` (or actually `BUILD_R4X`).
-Entries don't have hashed names: they should be small, top-level references, wrappers that import the actual action from shared components.

 Running the entry files and chunks in runtime, makes the components callable under a global object called `React4xp` (can be controlled with the constant `LIBRARY_NAME`).
 The entry name is also used for fetching the component code in runtime, exposed by the [React4xp runtime service](FIXME: GET LINK), which looks for the compiled file under `BUILD_R4X`.